About the National Safety Council

 • Be Impactful: I exceed expectations for all those I serve.

-• Be NSC: I collaborate across NSC with trust and respect to achieve NSC results.
+• Be NSC: I collaborate across NSC with respect and trust to achieve our results.

 Our Finances

-As a mission-driven nonprofit organization, revenue from our programs, services and philanthropic donations fuel our advocacy work so we can help people live their fullest lives.
-For a breakdown of our financials, please explore the NSC 2022 Statement of Financial Position and NSC 2022 Statement of Activities and Changes in Net Assets.
+Revenue from our programs, services and philanthropic donations fuel our work so we can help people live their lives to the fullest, safely.
+For a breakdown of our financials, please explore the NSC 2025 Statement of Financial Position and NSC 2025 Statement of Activities and Changes in Net Assets.

 Driven by Data

-NSC compiles Injury Facts®the definitive guide on preventable deaths and injuries in the United States for nearly 100 years.
+NSC compiles Injury Facts®, the definitive guide on preventable deaths and injuries in the United States for over 110 years.
+In 2025, our data was cited over 16,000 times in news stories across the globe.

 Supported by Philanthropy

-As a nonprofit organization, philanthropy generates new opportunities and sustains our relentless focus in making our world safer, from the workplace to anyplace.
+As a nonprofit organization, philanthropy generates new opportunities and sustains our relentless focus on making people safer, from the workplace to anyplace.

-In 2022, NSC received $6.1 million in philanthropic contributions from individuals, corporations and foundations wanting to make a difference.
-These funds support research to identify leading causes of fatalities, education to increase awareness and minimize risks, and advocacy to ensure the adoption of safety and incident prevention measures.
+In 2025, NSC received more than $16 million in philanthropic contributions from individuals, corporations and foundations — funds that play a vital role in supporting our mission of a safer tomorrow.
+They support research to identify leading causes of fatalities and injuries, education to increase awareness and mitigate risks, and advocacy to ensure the widespread implementation of lifesaving solutions.

 From the Workplace to Anyplace